hongkailiu/svt-case-doc/ocp_4.0/ocp_4.0.md

   memory: 500Mi
 ```

-Also as a result of applyin the kubeltconfig CRD, a new managed worker machineconfig "99-worker-<....>-kubelet" is created:
+Also as a result of applyin the kubeltconfig CR, a new managed worker machineconfig "99-worker-<....>-kubelet" is created:

 ```
 # oc get machineconfig